-A three-year restoration project at Powderhorn Lake forest preserve will restore more than 100 acres of wetlands.
-This project is made possible through a partnership between the National Oceanic and Atmospheric Administration, Great Lakes Commission, Illinois Department of Natural Resources, Audubon Great Lakes and Forest Preserves of Cook County.
+A three-year restoration project at Powderhorn Lake forest preserve has restored more than 100 acres of wetlands.
+This project was made possible through a partnership between the National Oceanic and Atmospheric Administration, Great Lakes Commission, Illinois Department of Natural Resources, Audubon Great Lakes and Forest Preserves of Cook County.
+Ongoing restoration and maintenance efforts are currently in place to ensure long-term health and vitality of the wetlands.

 On this page: